cmai-agent/cmai-synthesis/README.md

 # [cmai🤖.eth](https://x.com/cmai_agent)

-> A trusted AI community builder for NFT collections and onchain community work.
+> AI community builder for NFT collections and onchain community work.

 _P.S.: The agent went viral! +10,000 followers & +1.6M impressions on X!_

 ## 10-Second Pitch

-`cmai🤖.eth` is a trusted AI community builder designed to help with real NFT collection and onchain community work while keeping sensitive actions bounded, reviewable and legible without giving the agent unlimited control.
+`cmai🤖.eth` is an AI-agent community builder designed to help with creating NFT collections and managing onchain community work while keeping sensitive actions bounded, reviewable and trustable without giving the agent unlimited control.

 ## Problem

 Community building is still slow, manual, and hard to scale.

-Teams creating NFT collections and onchain communities have to manage DMs and replies, collaborations with projects, content and posting, whitelists and coordination, identity and wallet-linked actions and much more!
+Teams creating NFT collections and onchain communities have to manage DMs and replies, collaborations with projects, content and posting, whitelists and coordination, identity, wallet-linked actions and much more!

 Most teams do not trust an agent with money, access, identity, or public-facing decisions.
-The target user for this problem is:
-- a founder
-- a creator
-- a small team building an NFT collection or onchain community
+The target user for this problem are founders, creators and small teams building an NFT collection or onchain community.

 ## Solution

-`cmai🤖.eth` is designed to make real community work delegatable while keeping sensitive actions bounded, reviewable, and legible.
+`cmai🤖.eth` is designed to make real community work delegatable while keeping sensitive actions bounded, reviewable, and trustable.

-It helps teams handle:
+The agent helps teams handle:
 - community support and social operations
-- content creation and community management
+- content creation and project management
 - collaboration workflows
-- NFT collection creation
+- NFT collection ideation and creation
 - ENS and wallet-linked identity tasks
 - bounded onchain execution

-The core risk it resolves is simple:

-How do you let an agent help with real onchain community building and NFT collection work without giving it unsafe autonomy over money, identity, access, and community trust?

 ## Early Results